AI Agency Referral Strategy: How to Build a Referral Machine

 Your happiest clients are your most natural referral source.
 They've experienced your work firsthand, they believe in the value you create, and they have genuine motivation to help both you and their network.
 Client referrals produce the highest close rates because the trust transfer is strongest — "My friend used them and it changed their business" is a near-perfect recommendation.

 The challenge: clients don't refer unless you make it easy, obvious, and incentivized.
 Most clients who would happily refer simply forget to, or don't have a mechanism to do it easily.
+They are busy running their own businesses.
+Referring your agency requires them to think of someone specific, decide that person is a fit, craft an introduction, and follow through.
+Each of those steps is a potential point of failure unless you reduce the friction at every stage.

 Type 2: Partner Referrals